 The Axis Method.
 Five stages.

-Every fractional COO engagement at Obsidian Axis Group runs through the same five-stage methodology.
+Every Operations Architect engagement at Obsidian Axis Group runs through the same five-stage methodology.
 Each stage has explicit deliverables and explicit exit criteria.
 Read the full methodology at /axis-method.

 | Stage | Duration | What gets delivered |